 The series is divided into multiple parts as indicated by the browsing menu found at the top of this page.
 You should move from topic to topic in a left to right progression.
 Each topic will build upon the previous one.
 Alternatively, you can go right to the part containing the information sought.

-Every web site has some type of navigation system, or menu.
-They can vary in style from web site to web site, but they all perform the same function.
+Every website has some type of navigation system or menu.
+They vary in style from website to website, but they all perform the same function.
 The menu tutorial will explain how menus control content.

-After you complete all Tutorial Topics, you should be able to create a simple website.
+After you complete all Tutorial Topics, you will be able to create a simple website.

 - Templates control the look of a Joomla! website.

 - Categories create a organisational hierarchy to control website content.

 - Articles are the main type of website content.

 - Menus provide a navigational method to use or browse the website content (pages).

 - Modules provide a means to combine website content (Articles) with extensions (Applications), regardless of whether they are core or add-on (installed, not core) extensions.